 Indiana Motorcycle Accident Statistics

-According to the U.S. Department of Transportation’s (DOT) National Highway Traffic Safety Administration (NHTSA), in 2006 there were 103,935 motorcycle crashes across the US and out of those:
+According to the U.S. Department of Transportation’s (DOT) National Highway Traffic Safety Administration (NHTSA), in 2021 and estimated 82,686 motorcyclists were injured across the US and out of those:

 Motorcycle accidents have been rising every year for the past nine years.
 As a result, deaths, injuries, and property damages have escalated as well.
 Indiana law only requires motorcyclists to wear helmets for riders 17 years of age and younger.
 In 2005 there were 6.2 million motorcycles on U.S. roads as per the Federal Highway Administration (FHA).
 The agency notes that motorcycles accounted for over 3 percent of all registered motor vehicles and 0.4 percent of vehicle miles traveled in 2005.
 In that year the NHTSA reported that nearly 103,000 motorcycles were involved in accidents.